 Tug Boat

-Our eldest had done well, but in places where we were exposed to the wind and the waves, she wasn’t making much headway.
+Our eldest had done well, but she wasn't making much headway in places where we were exposed to the wind and the waves.

-There were plenty of moments on that journey where I was the only one paddling five people into the wind across three inflatable craft!
+There were plenty of moments on that journey where I was the only one paddling five people into the wind across three inflatable crafts!
 It was hard work.

 Llangower